Canon 7D vs Panasonic G80

 Of the two cameras under consideration, the Canon 7D features an APS-C sensor and the Panasonic G80 a Four Thirds sensor.
 The sensor area in the G80 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 7D has a native 3:2 aspect ratio, while the one in the G80 offers a 4:3 aspect.

 With 17.9MP, the 7D offers a higher resolution than the G80 (15.8MP), but the 7D nevertheless has larger individual pixels (pixel pitch of 4.31μm versus 3.77μm for the G80) due to its larger sensor.
-However, the G80 is a somewhat more recent model (by 7 years) than the 7D, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G80 is a much more recent model (by 7 years) than the 7D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the G80 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the G80 has a markedly higher DXO score than the 7D (overall score 5 points higher), which will translate into better image quality.
-The advantage is based on 0.8 bits higher color depth, 0.8 EV in additional dynamic range, 0.4 stops of reduced low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The advantage is based on 0.8 bits higher color depth, 0.8 EV in additional dynamic range, and 0.4 stops of reduced low light sensitivity.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

-|Canon 7D II||APS-C||17.9||5184||3456||1080/30p||22.0||11.7||854||66|
+|Canon 7D II||APS-C||20.0||5472||3648||1080/60p||22.4||11.8||1082||70|

 |Canon 5D Mark II||Full Frame||21.0||5616||3744||1080/30p||23.7||11.9||1815||79|

 |Olympus E-M5 II||Four Thirds||15.9||4608||3456||1080/60p||23.0||12.5||842||73|